The Hands and Feet of Jesus

 Hand Up Food Pantry

 Our Hand Up Food Pantry is open every Thursday from 3:30 p.m. to 5:15 p.m. except holidays.
 Our goal is to provide a hand up for those in our community by providing food.
 To receive a pantry please bring your social security card and two pieces of identification with an address.
-Clients are able to be served a full pantry once a month.
-We offer a weekly Senior Pantry for those 65 and over.
+Clients are able to be served a full pantry once a week.
 Please note that the pantry is closed when Omaha Public Schools are closed due to inclement weather.

 Thanks for your continued support!